Go to Reviews.org AU Edition

 While 5G home internet doesn’t require a phone line or a cable connection, it isn’t necessarily a rural internet option.
 In fact, the service area for 5G home internet is very limited.
 Companies like Verizon run 5G networks in a handful of cities, but it’s relatively new and it will likely be a few more years before the suburbs and smaller towns start to see service.

 If you have a smartphone then you’ve probably used it as a mobile hotspot at some time or another.
-Turning your phone into a mobile hotspot allows your computer (or other device) to tap into the internet via a mobile phone network.
+Turning your mobile device into a mobile hotspot allows your computer (or other device) to tap into the internet via a mobile phone wireless network.
 It’s an awesome tool in a pinch.

 But you don’t have to rely on your smartphone to get a hotspot (draining your precious battery in the process).
-You can pick up a dedicated mobile hotspot device and use that to connect your devices to the internet anywhere that you’ve got a phone signal.
+You can pick up a dedicated mobile hotspot device and use that to connect your wireless device to the internet anywhere that you’ve got a phone signal.

 Choosing the right internet provider for you